SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Error Handling Strategy

 100% of integrations will fail at some point.
-The difference is in how errors are handled:
+The difference lies in how errors are handled.

 Recommended patterns: